apache/derby/maven2/README.txt

 you run it.
 They will be cached locally, so they are not downloaded again the next time.

+All commands below are to be executed from the directory 'maven2' within the Derby source code repository.

+WARNING: The Maven repository is write-once.
+This means that you have only one
+         chance to deploy artifacts with a given version string.
+Once they are deployed, you cannot overwrite them.
+The only way to deprecate a set of deployed artifacts is to deploy a new set of artifacts with a different version string.

 Short description of the required steps:

  a) Generate the Derby jar files.
     For releases, generate the insane jars.
-You can specify which jars to use with the property 'sanity' in the top-level POM.
+You can override which jars to use with the property 'sanity' in the top-level POM.
     The jars are expected to be found in 'jars/[in]sane' relative to the checked out code repository.

- b) Specify required information for one or all of the following steps.
+ b) Specify required information for one or all of the following sub-steps.
-    To generate and deploy release artifacts, these pieces of information must be specified:
+    To successfully generate and deploy release artifacts, all of these must be specified:
       - The Derby release version, which must be specified in all POMs.
-        One way to do this, is to use search and replace (i.e. Perl or sed).
+        Compile and execute the Java program SetDerbyVersion, i.e.: javac SetDerbyVersion && java -cp .
+SetDerbyVersion Alternatively, use search and replace (i.e. Perl or sed) - make sure you don't replace version tags that aren't supposed to modified.
+        Make sure you diff the POMs to verify the changes.
+        Note that the Java program performs some extra sanity checks.
-      - Passphrase for your GPG signing key, see top level POM and step (d).
+      - Passphrase for your GPG signing key.
+Required for step (c) and (d).
+        See the top level POM for details, brief instructions in (c).
-      - User credentials for deployment, see 'settings.xml'.
+      - User credentials for deployment.
+Required for step (d).
+        See 'settings.xml' for details.

  c) 'mvn clean install'
     Generates the artifacts, signatures for the artifacts using GnuPG and